NBISweden/development-guidelines/README.md

 * is sufficiently usable,
 * can be installed and run in its intended environments, and
 * achieves the general result its stakeholders desire.

+#### Test driven development
+Test-driven development (TDD) is a software development process that relies on the repetition of a very short development cycle: requirements are turned into very specific test cases, then the code is improved so that the tests pass.
+In simple terms, test cases for each functionality are created and tested first and if the test fails then the new code is written in order to pass the test and making code simple and bug-free.

 Useful links for writing tests in our most common  languages and frameworks:
 * [Python](https://realpython.com/python-testing/)